Affordable Housing Projects

-New Construction in the Pipeline
+Breaking Ground: New Construction in Progress

-Pope Street Workforce Housing, 10 rental units:
+Pope Street Workforce Housing, 10 affordable rental homes: 963 and 951 Pope Street

-Phase 1 (963 Pope Street) will consist of constructing 4 new units for low- and very low-income households, while the existing house has been preserved at moderate-income rent levels for 55 years.
-Phase 2 (951 Pope Street) will include 5 new units for very low-, low- and moderate-income renters.
+This phase will consist of 4 new two-bedroom, one-bath units for low- and very low-income households, while the existing house, also with two bedrooms and one bathroom, has been preserved at moderate-income rent levels for 55 years.

 For more details, click here.